Caroní Municipality: Tourism

-Within the city are the parks of La Llovizna and Cachamay, with their natural waterfalls.
+Within the city are the parks of La Llovizna and Cachamay, containing natural waterfalls.
 Other local attractions are the Ecomuseo del Caroní and the Macagua II Dam, probably the only case of a natural waterfall diversion dam within a city.
-The fracture of the relief of this natural waterfall features two natural waterfalls: the Cachamay waterfall, close to the city itself, with an impressive width of about 800 m, although low, and the La Llovizna waterfall, with several waterfalls of greater height and great flow, although a little shorter.
+The fracture of the relief of this natural waterfall features two natural waterfalls: the Cachamay waterfall, close to the city itself, with a width of about 800 m, although low, and the La Llovizna waterfall, with several waterfalls of greater height and great flow, although a little shorter.
 In this last area, located on the right bank of the Caroní (near the old Mission Caroní, founded by the Catalan Capuchins), the Macagua I hydroelectric plant was built, diverting part of the river's flow and taking advantage of the natural unevenness of the relief.
 This dam was considerably expanded with a larger and higher reservoir, which gave rise to a larger hydroelectric plant, close to the existing one.

-In the city, from the Angosturita bridge and in the port of San Félix, you can see the impressive union of the Orinoco and Caroní rivers; the different colors the waters of both rivers present the natural spectacle of the struggle between two currents that first coexist, then intertwine, and finally mix.

 On December 3, 2006, the imposing Orinoquia Bridge was inaugurated, which crosses the Orinoco River, avoiding the need to go to Ciudad Bolívar or use traditional barges.

-Although Ciudad Guayana, because it is far from the sea, does not have marine beaches, it does have beaches on the banks of the Macagua reservoir on the banks of the Caroní River; among them is a camp called Playa Bonita, with tourist facilities.

-Taking Puerto Ordaz as a starting point, you can visit the Orinoco Delta, the Canaima National Park, the Guri Reservoir, the colonial castles on the banks of the Orinoco River, and many other points of great interest.
-The Guayana Castles are situated on the right bank of the Orinoco River, approximately 35 km downstream from San Félix, although they are already within the territory of Delta Amacuro state.

-In addition, Ciudad Guayana is privileged, as it is the headquarters and objective of the International Nautical Rally "Our Rivers Are Navigable", which is the most important nationally and the longest in the world held in fresh water.